zbenmo/yapy3c/docs/part_IV.md

 ```[2, 3, 4]```

 A generator is usuful in many situations.
 Let's have a random numbers generator.
-Note that if is to wrap a list around it we're prbably going to fail as the iterator we're just defining is infinite (try at your own risk).
+Note that if is to wrap a list around it we're probably going to fail as the iterator we're just defining is infinite (try at your own risk).
 Therefore we'll use it in another way.

 ``` py
 import random